kshitij162005/KiKi_Testimonial/README.md

-# Nova_Testimonial
+# KiKi_Testimonial

-Welcome to **Nova_Testimonial**!
+Welcome to **KiKi_Testimonial**!
 This project is an innovative platform that allows users to collect, manage, and display video testimonials using the MERN stack (MongoDB, Express.js, React, Node.js).

 ## Features